-Bachelor or Master project: Simulation of defibrillation
+Bachelor or Master project: Simulation of defibrillation¶

-want to do their Bachelor or Masters project with us.
+Wanted: We are looking for physics/engineering/computer science students with interest in simulation, programming, data analysis & visualisation who want to do their Bachelor or Masters project with us.

 Task: contribute to building a model of the human body, in particular lungs and heart to study electric current pathways.
 Use the model to simulate defibrillation currents.